frnsys/geiger/proposal/proposal.md

 ## Next Steps

-- Expand the prototype to take in the URL of any NYT article and cluster the comments.
 - Try building some other features - ideally to find some more informative features and reduce dimensionality (which would help with speed).